Meanwhile/Dragger/README.md

 # Grabber
-HVIF version of Haiku's Replicant Handle, for (supposed) improved clarity.
+HVIF version of Haiku's Replicant Handle (a.k.a.
+Grabber), for (supposed) improved clarity.